b-gran/g13-compat/README.md

 Switch via config `keyboardOutputMode`.
 Fallback logic attempts HID then falls back to CGEvent.

 ### 6. Joystick Handling
-`JoystickController` reads analog axes, applies configurable deadzone (`deadzone`) and duty-cycle gating (`dutyCycleFrequency`) to reduce event spam.
-Emits mapped WASD-style keys based on angular resolution (primary + optional secondary).
-Disable via `"enabled": false` in joystick config.
+`JoystickController` reads analog axes, applies configurable deadzone (`deadzone`), and emits mapped WASD-style keys.
+Behavior is selected via a nested `events` object in the joystick config.
+Disable via `"enabled": false`.

+Events modes:
+1. Duty-cycle mode (default): Adjacent secondary key is duty-cycled based on angular offset from nearest cardinal.
+2. Hold mode: Keys are simply held; a secondary key is added once the angle passes a threshold and eventually replaces the primary near the diagonal.

 Fallback axis extraction: On macOS versions where the G13 does not expose separate Generic Desktop X/Y elements, only a 7-byte vendor report (usagePage `0xFF00`) is received.
 In this case the first two bytes are heuristically treated as X/Y (center ≈ `0x80`) and normalized to the range -1.0..1.0.
 This enables joystick key emission even without dedicated axis elements.
 Debug logs prefixed with `VendorJoystick:` show raw and normalized values.

-New angular duty-cycle algorithm:
+Duty-cycle algorithm (events.dutyCycle* fields):
 The joystick now treats the nearest cardinal direction (Right=D, Up=W, Left=A, Down=S) as the primary key which is held continuously while outside the deadzone.
 A secondary key (adjacent clockwise or counter-clockwise) is duty-cycled based on angular offset from the primary anchor.

 Definitions: